aopell/SchoologyPlus/README.md

 Pull requests are welcomed!
 If you would like to add a new feature, the best way of doing so is to submit a pull request.
 All pull requests will be considered and reviewed thoroughly.

 # Contributors
 This extension was created by [Aaron Opell](https://github.com/aopell).
 Significant development assistance has been provided by [Glen Husman](https://github.com/glen3b).
-Various other contribution information is located in the Contributors modal accessible via a link in the footer of Schoology Plus settings.
+Various other contribution information is located in the Contributors dialog accessible via a link in the footer of Schoology Plus settings.

 # License
 This project is open source under the MIT License.
 See the [LICENSE file](LICENSE) for more information.